 I use methods that help stakeholders understand their unique users’ needs.
 I engage product teams with thorough kick-off meetings, open feedback loops/active listening, and analysis debriefs for mid-study high-level takeaway discussions.

 I decided to join a company with exceptionally high UX maturity to master the process of incorporating real user problems and latent needs into solution building.
 Before Google, I learned to be scrappy and work well in ambiguity while working with early-stage startups.

-After collaborating with dozens of cross-functional stakeholders, I have learned how to effectively scope studies, involve stakeholders in the process and interpret large data sets for clear decisions.
+Through collaborating with dozens of cross-functional stakeholders, I have learned how to effectively scope studies, involve stakeholders in the process and interpret large data sets for clear decisions.
 I excel at asking great questions for the team and to the users.
 Outcomes include: Validate critical user journeys, prioritize development for minimum viable product, and inform the product roadmap.